yellows8/3ds_homemenuhax/README.md

 Build options:
 * "ENABLE_RET2MENU=1" Just return from the haxx to the Home Menu code after writing to the framebufs.
 * "CODEBINPAYLOAD=path" Code binary payload to load into the launched process.
+* "LOADSDPAYLOAD=1" Enable loading a code binary from SD for loading into the launched process.
+This is currently broken due to the thread scheduler, somehow(menu main-thread runs svcSleepThread somewhere while the browser never returns to executing the nop-sled because of context-switch).
 * "BOOTGAMECARD=1" Reboot the system to launch the gamecard.
 If GAMECARD_PADCHECK isn't used, the ROP will always execute this without executing the title-launch + takeover ROP.
 * "USE_PADCHECK=val" When set, at the very start of the menu ROP it will check if current HID PAD state is set to the specified value.
 When they match, it continues the ROP, otherwise it returns to the homemenu code.
 This is done before writing to the framebuffers.
 * "GAMECARD_PADCHECK=val" Similar to USE_PADCHECK except for BOOTGAMECARD: the BOOTGAMECARD ROP only gets executed when the specified HID PAD state matches the current one.
 After writing to framebufs the ROP will delay 3 seconds, then run this PADCHECK ROP.